hexojs/hexo-renderer-markdown-it/README.md

 If you have any feature requests or bugs to report, [you're welcome to file an issue](https://github.com/celsomiranda/hexo-renderer-markdown-it/issues).

 ## Changelog
+### 3.2.0
+- Integrated `markdown-it-anchors` and changed the slugify function
+- Implemented a way to prevent ID collisions in headings (using the heading line).
+- Remade the tests.

 ### 3.1.0
 - Added support for `<ins>` tag
 - Refactored the renderer